Complicated or complex – knowing the difference is important

 Birds flocking photo - Photo by Alastair Rae, Wikipedia - https://commons.wikimedia.org/wiki/File:Red-billed_quelea_flocking_at_waterhole.jpg

-A major breakthrough in understanding how to manage complex multi-stakeholder situations and programs has come through the field of systems theory.
-Systems thinking is a way of helping people to see the overall structures, patterns and cycles in systems, rather than seeing only specific events or elements.
-It allows the identification of solutions that simultaneously address different problem areas and leverage improvement throughout the wider system.
-It is useful, however, to distinguish between different types of systems.
+A major breakthrough in understanding how to manage complex multi-actor situations and programs has come through the fields of systems thinking and complexity-aware practice.
+Systems thinking helps people see the overall structures, patterns and cycles in systems, rather than focusing only on specific events or elements.
+It highlights interconnections and leverage points for improvement across a wider system.
+Complexity-aware practice complements this by emphasising feedback, emergence, and learning over control, helping teams stay responsive as situations evolve.

 Simple, complicated or complex